 Jack Sparrow has also proven to be relatively cultured on occasion (though his wickedness varies).
 For example, during his encounter with Koehlner and Twigg in the Fort Charles prison, Jack makes a reference to Dante's Divine Comedy when commenting on the two pirates' "fortunes".
 Also, he's said to have learned his swordsmanship from an Italian master, and so knows the classical nuances of fencing (thus his commentary to Will Turner during their duel).

 The Merovingian from The Matrix Reloaded.
 He owns a restaurant, an S&M fetishist nightclub, lives in a grand mansion, and has a beautiful wife.
 His manner is that of a smug Frenchman and he effortlessly rebuffs the heroes upon their first encounter.
-As he points out during their first meeting, even swears in French sound beautiful to someone who doesn't understand the language.
+As he points out during their first meeting, even swears in French sound beautiful.

 Sigfried in the Get Smart movie fits this very well (whereas the original in the TV show was Affably Evil).
 He is essentially The Mean Brit as a Bond villain and is paradoxically, calm and cultured while being Chaotic Evil.
 This is particularly apparent at the end when he is in his car listening to and conducting the same music being played by an orchestra in which he has placed a bomb which will kill the president and everyone else inside.